 Homework and Programming Assignments

 50% of your grade will be based on your homework.
-There will be six or seven assignments.
+There will be six programming assignments.
 Each assignment will be weighted the same.
 There is no final project.

-Sample solutions to the assignments will be posted to the website or discussed in class after the assignment was due.
+Sample solutions to the assignments will be discussed in class after the assignment is due.

 Flexible Late Days

 You have two "flexible late days" that can be spent on any of the assignments except for the first assignment.
 You may allocate them any way that you wish.
 A "day" can be redeemed to submit an assignment after the deadline (between 1 minute to 24 hours late) and still receive full credit.
 You may use both days for one project, or split them up and use them on up to two assignments.
 I will collect your assignment normally, but will "replace" your submission with an updated version.
 To redeem a "flex late day", please notify me via email.
 This initial email notifying me that you are going to use flex late day(s) is due no later than 15 minutes before the due date and time of the assignment.
 In the email, include your full name, Pengo login, class, and assignment (by number) that you are requesting the flex late day use for.
 Do not tell me how many flex late days you will be using in the email.
 A second email is due within 24 (or 48) hours of the original deadline—when you are ready for me to collect the revised version of your assignment.
 Using a flex late day may subject your program to a delay before the program is graded and returned.
 Flex late days that aren't used during the semester can be redeemed for six (assignment) points of extra credit at the end of the semester.
 Failure to follow the directions for flex late days may result in their expenditure without any benefit.